AzzyAsad/todo-app/README.md

    ```
 ### Setting up the .NET API project

-> [!Important]
-> Kindly make sure that API is configured on HTTPS protocol and using port: 7027

 #### Change the working directory to .NET API Project
    ```bash
    cd todo-app\TodoApp.API\